Master of His Own Destiny

 As a young man, Shang-Chi found himself tasked by the society to assassinate an old enemy of his father’s, but during the mission came into contact with a venerable British secret agent named Smith.
 The man illuminated the society’s global criminal activities and in doing so set Shang-Chi on a path to declare war on his own father and everything he stood for.

 Shang-Chi’s training instilled not only wisdom in him, but also forged him into a living weapon, a martial arts master without peer in the world.
-Though proficient in all forms of fighting, he’s become known for his focus on kung fu and his preference to eschew weapons for bare-handed battle.
-Despite this, Shang-Chi ability with swords, staves, nunchaku, and shuriken is also masterful.
+He's known for his expertise in all forms of fighting and, thus, for his preference to eschew weapons for bare-handed battle.
+Despite this, Shang-Chi's ability with swords, staves, nunchaku, and shuriken is also unmatched.

 Shang-Chi has grown close to several people in his life, most of them secret agents and the like, such as Smith, Smith’s operative Black Jack Tarr, Leiko Wu, Clive Reston, and Juliette.
 In the case of Smith, the martial artist looked upon the man as a surrogate father to replace his own sinister sire.

-Though allegedly a master of his emotions, Shang struck up romances with Leiko and Juliette, but neither one to lasting fulfillment.
+Though allegedly unflinching in his emotions, Shang struck up romances with Leiko and Juliette, but neither one to lasting fulfillment.
 His friendships with Tarr and Reston both started out on rocky ground due to being thrown together in their mutual pursuit of destroying Shang’s father’s enterprises, but as time wore on the bonds strengthened to the point of agreement on a shared path when they grew disillusioned with the world of secrets and missions.

 While ostensibly raising the young man as his heir, Shang-Chi’s father most always looked upon his son as a means to an end, as well as a traitor and an enemy despite their blood connection.
 The criminal genius tried on more than one occasion to fashion others into heirs, “sons” who he pitted against Shang, but lost by way of his true son’s shining soul and commitment to end his evil on Earth.